dnmfarrell/jp/README.md

     - pop: pops the top entry off the stack, deleting it
     - swap: swaps the top two entries of the stack with each other
     - dup: copies the value on the top of the stack making it the top two entries
+    - count: replaces the stack with a count of stack entries
     - keys, values: pop an object off the stack and push one key/value for each member
     - pairs: pop an object off the stack and push an object pair for each member
     - k: lookup the value of a given key in an object